 By-Law amendments may be proposed by the Board of Directors, or submitted by a Member to the Corporation.
-This by-law may be amended by two-thirds (2/3) of the votes cast at the annual meeting or a general meeting of Members called for that purpose provided that notice of such amendment has been sent to all Members at least fifteen (15) days prior to the annual or general meeting.
+This by-law may be amended by two-thirds (2/3) of the votes cast at the annual meeting or a general meeting of Members called for that purpose.
 Any proposed amendment(s) to the by-law must be submitted to the Secretary in writing at least thirty (30) days prior to the meeting at which the amendment(s) will be considered.
 All proposed changes will be made available to Members at the OSU office at least seven (7) days prior to the meeting at which they will be considered.
 The wording of proposed changes to the by-law may be amended during the meeting at which they are being considered, as long as the basic intent of the proposed amendment is not altered.

 All prior by-laws, resolutions and proceedings of the Corporation inconsistent with this by-law are hereby amended, modified and revised in order to give effect to this by-law.